-For reliable operation and best performance, the input capacitors must have current rating higher than I{CIN_RMS} at worst operating conditions.
+For reliable operation and best performance, the input capacitors must have current rating higher than I{CIN_RMS} at the worst operating conditions.
 Ceramic capacitors are preferred for input capacitors because of their low ESR and high ripple current rating.
-Depending on the application circuits, other low ESR tantalum capacitor or aluminum electrolytic capacitors, X5R or X7R type dielectric ceramic capacitors are preferred for their better temperature and voltage characteristics.
-Note that the ripple current rating from capacitor manufacturers is based on certain amount of life time.
+Depending on the application circuits, other low ESR tantalum capacitors or aluminum electrolytic capacitors may also be used.
+When selecting ceramic capacitors are preferred for their better temperature and voltage characteristics.
+Note that the ripple current rating from capacitor manufacturers is based on a certain device life time.
 Further de-rating may be necessary for practical design requirement.